 Bluebunch wheatgrass loses vigor with improper grazing or extended drought.
 When vigor declines enough for plants to die or become smaller, species with higher grazing tolerance (in this ecological site, that would be needle and thread) increase in vigor and production as they access the resources previously used by bluebunch wheatgrass.
-The reduction in bluebunch wheatgrass species composition by weight to less than 50 percent indicates that the plant community has shifted to the Mixed Bunchgrass Community (1.2).
+The decrease in species composition by weight of bluebunch wheatgrass to less than 50 percent indicates that the plant community has shifted to the Mixed Bunchgrass Community (1.2).
 The driver for community shift 1.1A is improper grazing management or prolonged drought.
 This shift is triggered by the loss of vigor of bluebunch wheatgrass, soil erosion, or prolonged drought coupled with improper grazing.
 Blaisdell (1958) stated that drought and warmer-than-normal temperatures are known to advance plant phenology by as much as one month.
 During drought years, plants may be especially sensitive or reach a critical stage of development earlier than expected.
-Since needle and thread normally seeds out in June and bluebunch wheatgrass in July, this should be taken into consideration when planning grazing management.
+Needle and thread usually blooms in June and bluebunch wheatgrass blooms in July; this should be considered when planning grazing